metasfresh/metasfresh-documentation/_webui_collection/EN/CU-TU_Allocation.md

 ---
-title: How do I allocate a Product to a Transport Unit?
+title: How do I allocate a product to a transport unit?
 layout: default
 tags:
   - Master Data